 When doing this type of testing it is important to have a good understanding of the product characteristics, the normal use conditions, what constitutes a foreseeable abuse and what is the product’s life expectancy.
 In all cases, our customers want to have their answers yesterday.
 However, to have a good test plan one has to be careful not to expose the product to be tested to conditions that are such that abnormal aging processes start occurring.

 Nonetheless there are some basic rules to be followed in all aging test procedures.
 With the exception of freeze-thaw cycles that assesses the impacts of phase changes, all aging processes increase as a function of the ambient temperature.
-This acceleration process is governed by Arrhenius’s law:
+This acceleration process is governed by Arrhenius’s equation: